 This one-stop-shop for all your tailoring and grooming needs opened last year and is the brainchild of classic menswear enthusiasts Brandon Chau and Roger Chan.
 The two-story gentlemen’s haven in Central combines a bespoke tailor, ready-to-wear retail store, Korean barbershop and mixologist’s bar.

-They seek to connect customers with world-class tailors and artisans from London, Paris, Naples and Tokyo to arrange bespoke commissions, as well as explore a curated selection of brands from all corners of the world, including James Bond's shirtmakers Turnbull & Asser and shoemaker GJ Cleverley.
+They seek to connect customers with world-class tailors and artisans from London, Paris, Naples and Tokyo.
+Arranging bespoke commissions, while also offering a curated selection of brands from all corners of the world, some of the leading artisans include James Bond's shirtmakers Turnbull & Asser and shoemaker GJ Cleverley.

 Bespoke trunk shows are held every month.
 Visitors have included the likes of Gennaro Solito and his son Luigi of Sartoria Solito, one of Naple's most renowned tailors.